Options Strategies: Cash Secured Put

 Net Stock Purchase Price if Assigned: Strike Price - Premium Received from Put Sale

 If the underlying stock increases in price and the put expires with no value, the profit is limited to the premium received from the put's initial sale.
 On the other hand, an outright purchase of underlying stock would offer the investor unlimited upside profit potential.
-If the underlying stock declines below the strike price of the put, the investor might be assigned an exercise notice and be obligated to purchase an equivalent number of shares.
+If the underlying stock declines below the strike price of the put, the investor of this put option trading strategy might be assigned an exercise notice and be obligated to purchase an equivalent number of shares.
 The net stock purchase price would be the put's strike price less the premium received from the put's sale.
-This price can be less than the current market price for the stock when the assignment is made.
+This price can be less than the current market price for the stock when the cash secured put assignment is made.

-The loss potential for this strategy is similar to owning an equivalent number of underlying shares.
+The loss potential for the cash secured put is similar to owning an equivalent number of underlying shares.
 Theoretically, the stock price can decline to zero.
-If the assignment results in the purchase of stock at a net price greater than the current market price, the investor would incur a loss—unrealized, as long as ownership of the shares is retained.
+If the cash secured put assignment results in the purchase of stock at a net price greater than the current market price, the investor would incur a loss—unrealized, as long as ownership of the shares is retained.

 BEP: Strike Price - Premium Received from Sale of Put